zulip/zulip/tools/droplets/README.md

 You'll need to run this from the Zulip development environment (e.g. in Vagrant).

+The script will also stop if a droplet has already been created for the user.
 If you want to recreate a droplet for a user you can pass the `--recreate` flag.

 ```